 Table of Contents

-5 Ways to Transform an Image in Photoshop
+5 Ways to Use the Transform Tool in Photoshop

 There are various ways to transform an image with the Transform tool in Photoshop.
 Let’s dive in and look at how it works with this image I downloaded from Pexels.com.